Who is Fawn on The Masked Singer?

 Rita Ora guessed British actor Hannah Waddingham, while Mo Giligan thought it could be Kim Woodburn, but admitted he was struggling.

-Jonathan Ross decided it was ex-chancellor of the exchequor Kwasi Kwarteng, while Davina McCall thought it was former Spice Girls singer Mel C.
+Jonathan Ross decided it was ex-chancellor of the exchequor Kwasi Kwarteng, while Davina McCall speculated that it was former Spice Girls singer Mel C.

 “I live in a cottage, but not in a palace...
 I visited Wonderland, but my name isn’t Alice,” Fawn said for her riddle.